 DEF would carry the remaining $1,000,000 of the hypothetical net operating loss from 20X3 plus an additional $500,000 of the hypothetical net operating loss from 20X4 back to 20X2 recovering $315,000 in taxes projected to be paid.

-The fact that $2,500,000 of reversing deductible ordinary temporary differences available for carryback were used in the paragraph 11.a. calculation does not prevent their inclusion in the paragraph 11.b. and 11.c. calculations, subject to reduction to prevent double counting (see Question 4.2).

 2. Paragraph 11.b. calculation.
 DEF cannot admit any additional adjusted gross DTAs under paragraph 11.b.
 Since DEF has an ExDTA Surplus/Policyholders and Contingency Reserves ratio of 105%, the Realization Threshold Limitation Table provides that the company can use the thresholds of 1 year for projected realization and 10% of adjusted capital and surplus.
 The company expects to realize a federal income tax benefit of $420,000 ($2,000,000 X 21%) in 20X3 related to its reversing deductible temporary differences.
 The $420,000 amount must be reduced by the $525,000 of admitted adjusted gross DTAs under paragraph 11.a. to prevent double counting of the same income tax benefit.
 DEF admitted $105,000 ($525,000 - $420,000) more adjusted gross DTAs based on carryback of hypothetical net operating losses under paragraph 11.a. than is projected to be realized within the 1- year applicable threshold limitation.
 As a result, there is $0 of expected additional reversing deductible differences available for admission under paragraph 11.b.